randriu/synthesis/README.md

 synthesis-install
 ```

 The script will automatically install dependencies and compile all the prerequisites necessary to run PAYNT.
 Complete compilation might take a couple of hours.
 To accelerate compilation, the install script makes use of multiple cores.
 Such multi-core compilation is quite memory-intensive: as a rule of thumb, we recommend allocating at least 2 GB RAM per core.
 For instance, for a machine with 4 CPU cores and at least 8 GB of RAM, the compilation should take around 30 minutes.
 Any errors you encounter during the compilation are most likely caused by the lack of memory.
-In such a case, you can modify variable `COMPILE_JOBS` in `alias-paynt.sh` to match your preferences; setting the variable to 1 corresponds to a single-core compilation.
+In such a case, you can modify variable `COMPILE_JOBS` in `alias-paynt.sh` to match your preferences; setting the variable to 1 corresponds to the single-core compilation.

 ## Running PAYNT